Slaymish/my-digital-garden/src/site/notes/UML State Diagrams.md

 Can also be represented as state transition **tables**

+- Are **XOR** diagrams

 ***

 ## Harel StateCharts

+- Are **OR** diagrams

+Can determine if the program will terminate
+Because it is a form of Petri Nets
+- Not turing complete

 - Multiple States
 - Named after David Harel